 The act of hiring requires the right skills.
 Asking someone without the right HR and hiring skills to handle hiring is the first problem.
 Another issue for many companies is time, or a lack thereof.
 Many organizations need to fill a role – especially at the executive level – in a hurry.
 If a key employee departs unexpectedly, it can throw a major wrench in overall productivity for the company.
 Too often, hiring managers put urgency before finding the right fit.
 Candidates that have the technical expertise must also require the right management style and fit in with the overall culture of your organization to truly thrive.

 Timing aside, many managers simply do not possess the right hiring skills.
 Research plays a significant role in identifying candidates – many of whom aren’t actively looking for a job.
 Internal hiring managers may not have the time or resources to devote to properly researching passive candidates.
 Behavioral interviewing is also an art and one that hones in on identifying skills and attributes that match qualified candidates to the right organizations.

 A repeatable process is also key to hiring success.
 Organizations that lack a standardized interviewing process are five times more likely to make a bad hire than those that do have such a process, according to a 2015 talent acquisition study from Brandon Hall Group and Mill Valley, Calif.-based Glassdoor, an online provider of company ratings and salaries.

-Executive search firms that have a history of hiring success often follow a repeatable search process – one that includes the right kind of passive candidate research and competency-based behavioral interviewing that is vital to finding the perfect fit.
-The cost required to outsource the recruiting process is minimal in comparison to the costs your organization will incur if a bad hire is made.
+Executive search firms that have a history of hiring success often follow a repeatable search process.
+The most successful firms include the right kind of passive candidate research and competency-based behavioral interviewing that are vital to finding the perfect fit.
+The cost to outsource the recruiting process is minimal in comparison to those incurred when a bad hire is made.

 Like what you see here?
 Visit Torch Group’s blog Pass the Torch for more executive hiring tips.